CZUBIX/PAKKArooms/README.md

     3. Start server.py after config.ini is configured properly
     4. Invite friends to your server!

 You can also write custom plugins, which requires programming knowledge.
-If you have any problems, contact us. (https://discord.gg/w9FYqMDV)